A Seasonal Poetry Event

 “Fall into Haiku” decorates locations throughout the city with original haiku written by people of all ages who live, work, or go to school in Albany.

 Selected haiku are printed on signboards and panels and installed in public places from mid-November through mid-December.
 Approximately 70-80 haiku are selected from citywide submissions.
-The “Fall into Haiku” program is organized by the Albany Arts Committee.
+The “Fall into Haiku” program received a generous donation from the Albany Community Foundation and is organized by the Albany Arts Committee.

 Who Can Enter